2009 Dramedy written and directed by Judd Apatow

 and Seth Rogen

-George Simmons (Sandler), a famous and popular comedian and star of numerous successful lowbrow
+Adam Sandler, a famous and popular comedian and star of numerous successful lowbrow

-comedic movies, is diagnosed with a rare form of leukemia, the treatment of which promises only a low chance of success.
+.
+George is diagnosed with a rare form of leukemia, the treatment of which promises only a low chance of success.
 Looking back on his life and finding it empty and lonely

 , realizing that he's somehow managed to drive away pretty much every meaningful human connection he ever had, Simmons decides to get back to his roots and return to the stand-up comedy circuit where he started.
 At his first gig, where he gives a dark, depressing routine